cale-inspired/isprtn/content/yoga.md

 ## Ashtanga Yoga

-After more than two years of intense Ashtanga Vinyasa practise, this powerful dynamic yoga style has become a fundamental part of my life. daily asana practise - does not stop on the mat: ashtanga
+After more than two years of intense Ashtanga Vinyasa practise, this powerful dynamic yoga style has become a fundamental part of my life.
+Putting all eight limbs (the meaning of "ashta anga") into practise, this does not stop once I leave the mat after the daily asana practise.
+Yoga truely has become my lifestyle.

 As a **certified Ashtanga Vinyasa Yoga teacher**, I focus on teaching this traditional yoga style in a comprehensive manner putting all eight limbs into practise.
 I offer both **led classes of the full primary series** or variations of it and classes in **Mysore style**, as well as pranayama and meditation sessions.